jagaapple/marubatsu.js/README.md

 ```

 #### `minimumLength: number`
-Checks the string length is not less than a specific length.
+Checks the string length is no less than a specific length.

 ```ts
 const validator = marubatsu().string({ minimumLength: 3 });